Proving the Thesis - General Principles

 If you use a hypothetical situation as an example, you should think it through completely first.
 Again, if it is not a good example, it would weaken your position.

-Attorneys use example to argue cases.
+Attorneys use examples to argue cases.
 In fact, if they can present a previously decided case in the same jurisdiction that matches up with the existing decision, the judge must decide in their favor.
 The supportive case has to be “on all fours,” that is, match up on all the essential points.

 Compare/Contrast